-We have accessible unisex toilets located at:
+We have accessible unisex toilets:

-- Upon exiting the Visitor Centre
+- at the Visitor Centre exit

-- At the elephant and giraffe walk
+- at the elephant and giraffe walk

-- Below the Treetop Tearooms
+- below the Treetop Tearooms

 We also have a Changing Places facility, including an adult-sized changing bench and hoist system, located in the Visitor Centre.

-Wheelchairs and electric scooters
+Wheelchairs and mobility electric scooters

-Visitors with visual or hearing impairments
+Visual or hearing impairments